-We report all rent payments to credit bureaus, using a service called CredHub.
+We report all on-time rent payments to credit bureaus, using a service called CredHub.
 On time payments will boost your credit score and help you establish a credit history.
-Missed payments and unpaid balances are also reported, which helps us keep rents low for everyone.
-Learn more at http://credhub.com/
+We do not report negative items to credit except as part of our collections process.

-4. What is the Property Damage Liability Waiver (PDLW)?
+4. What is the Insurance Waiver or Property Damage Liability Waiver (PDLW)?

 The Property Damage Liability Waiver (PDLW) is a program we provide which protects you against any accidental damage which you cause to your building.
 Because we have this program, we do not require Renter’s Insurance for any leases starting June 2022.